 When any employee leaves a company (whether voluntarily or involuntarily) the company will do some sort of IT audit to see if the employee misused, misappropriated, or mishandled sensitive confidential or proprietary materials.
 Depending on the nature and amount of any such material the company might bring a lawsuit against the former employee to retrieve the material and seek damages (money) or monetary penalties for the misuse.
 This type of lawsuit is very expensive to defend.
 Companies are becoming more and more aggressive in this area.

-Alternatively, companies often raise these issues as defensive measures in lawsuits or claims brought by former employees for wrongful termination, unpaid wages or commissions, defamation, or retaliation.
+Alternatively, companies often raise these problems as defensive measures in lawsuits or claims brought by former employees for wrongful termination, unpaid wages or commissions, defamation, or retaliation.
 These defenses can raise the cost of the litigation and distract from the substance of the employee’s claim.
 Often innocent transfers can appear sinister particularly if the employee cannot definitively prove that she did not disseminate the sensitive material clandestinely from the personal device to a new employer, vendor, competitor or other third party.

 Cases involving non-competition agreements, business dissolutions, allegations of breaches of fiduciary duty by business partners, or business divorces can spawn massive fights over the misuse of this information shared to third party devices; often the investigation into where this information went and why can be more expansive than the main allegations of the lawsuit itself.
 It is not uncommon for these types of disputes to add hundreds of thousands of dollars to the cost of such lawsuits/claims.